grettke/org-utf-to-xetex/README.md

 That clearly isn't what you expected.

 When your LaTeX compiler created the PDF, it used your mainfont.
 But that font doesn't handle the Unicode character you wrote.
-Your wants you to that _it tried_ to show you something for that character but could not.
+Your PDF wants you to that _it tried_ to show you something for that character but could not.
 It tells you by showing you an empty white box.